zavalab/PlasmoExamples/README.md

 This will run the case study and allow partitioning parameters to be modified (`n_parts`, `imbalance`, and `overlap`) by modifying the `run_casestudy2.jl` script.
 Simply run the `include` statement again after making any changes.
 Keep in mind, that Julia does not yet support changing the number of threads interactively, which requires setting the `JULIA_NUM_THREADS` environment variable and restarting the session.
-We have also found that too many partitions does not always lead to convergence (we have tested up to 4 partitions) and this is possibly due to how boundary constraints are treated.
+We have also found that too many partitions does not always lead to convergence (we have tested up to 4 partitions) and this is possibly due to how the problem is formulated (small partitions for a network can lead to feasibility issues).

 ## Other documentation
 Documentation describing Plasmo.jl and its underlying functions can be found at the [github pages](https://zavalab.github.io/Plasmo.jl/dev/) site.